databricks-industry-solutions/security-analysis-tool/README.md

 * Workspace Security Summary
     * The high-level summary calls out findings by category, categorized by severity.
 * Workspace Stats
-    * This section provides usage statistics around the number of users, groups, databases, tables, and service details like tier and region.
+    * This section provides when the analysis was run, workspace name, and service details like tier and region.
 * Individual Security Category Details
     * A section for each security category that contains:
       * Security section summary details, such as counts of deviations from recommended best practices